-A converted Victorian shop and town house, Swain House has been restored in an ‘industrial-luxe’ style B&B with a skimming stone wash throughout and murals from the National Gallery creating bold colour on bedroom suite walls.
-It is a glamorous gay friendly find in the heart of Watchet, a Somerset harbor town on a beautiful stretch of coast.
+A converted Victorian shop and town house, Swain House has been restored in an ‘industrial-luxe’ style with a skimming stone wash throughout and murals from the National Gallery creating bold colour on bedroom suite walls.
+It is a glamorous and friendly B&B find in the heart of Watchet, a Somerset harbor town on a beautiful stretch of coast.

 Set against the Quantock Hills, Watchet is close to the popular seaside town of Minehead, gateway to Exmoor and Dunster, home of the National Trust’s stunning Dunster Castle.
 It is also on Coleridge Way – the poet’s famous poem was inspired by Watchet’s picturesque harbor!

 Swain House is easily accessible from London and main transport lines.
 The M5 is the nearest motorway, turn off at junction 23 for Bridgewater and then follow signs towards Minehead.
 Nearest main line station is Taunton 17 miles away.
 Taunton to Paddington 1 hour 45 mins.
 Local station (steam train!) is from Bishops Lydeard (about 5 miles from Taunton) to Minehead.

 - The little-known world of Watchet – English poet Samuel Talyor Coleridge discovered this lovely place in 1798 when the beautiful harbour marina inspired him to pen The Rime of the Ancient Mariner.
 Watchet really feels a million miles away, and it benefits for being off the tourist trail and has long been a place where artists and writers headed for

 - The perfect combination of seaside energy (rise to the challenge of holiday an adrenalin), rural loveliness, coastal beauty and of course the eclectic charm of the B&B itself